With so many things to do for kids young and old, Chatsworth Farmyard and Adventure Playground makes for a fun day out for all the family.

-From the farmyard, take the secret tunnel to the children's playground for exciting adventures, where your young ones will enjoy burning off some energy on the swings, zip wire and climbing walls.
-There's also an Archimedes screw to fetch water from the stream, as well as a huge sand play area.
+From the farmyard, take the secret tunnel to the children's playground for exciting adventures, where your young ones will enjoy burning off some energy.
+Use an Archimedes screw to fetch water from the stream, or dig in the huge sand play area.

 We can't wait to welcome you